Notes on the Modern Meta (Early 2026)

 - High Noon and Deafening Silence spread the combo across two turns, giving you time for removal.

-- Celestial Purge works agains Griselbrand and Atraxa, but not Ghalta.
+- Celestial Purge works against Griselbrand and Atraxa, but not Ghalta.
 If you have it and they play Ghalta, hit Xenagos.

 - Orim's Chant as with other combo decks